Instructions for Authors

 The Journal will consider original research papers, brief reports, reviews, and letters to the editors.

-Original research articles and brief reports should have an Abstract, Introduction, Methods, Results, Discussion, Conclusions, Clinical Significance, Disclosures, Acknowledgments, if needed, References, Tables and Figures, and Legends.
+Original research articles and brief reports should have a structured Abstract, Introduction, Methods, Results, Discussion, Conclusions, Clinical Significance, Disclosures, Acknowledgments, if needed, References, Tables and Figures, and Legends.
 One subsection level is allowed.

 Brief reports should be no more than 10 manuscript pages including references and disclosures, and no more than 2 tables (or figures).
 Case reports of 5 or more cases can be submitted as a brief report.

 Letters can discuss recent Journal articles, provide new information or commentary, or describe 1-4 cases.
 Letters that are critical of a published article will be sent to the author(s) for a response.
-Letters should contain at most one figure or table, and may be subject to editing, abridgment, and peer review.
+Letters should be limited to 500-750 words (excluding references), no more than 4-5 references, and 1 table or figure if necessary.
+Letters may be subject to editing, abridgment, and peer review.

 Book reviews are usually assigned by the Associate Editor for Book Reviews, but a contributor interested in preparing a review should contact Deborah M. Weisbrot, MD at firstname.lastname@example.org.